Quantum field theory on curved manifolds: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this paper, the relationship between the Schwinger and Unruh effects has been discussed on the basis of their similarities as theories on manifolds.
 The two phenomena, which at first sight appear to be the same, turn out to be caused by completely different sources when one looks at the local structure of the manifold.
-As we expect negative reactions to the idea of defining the vacuum in the tangent space, this part of the article was explained in particular detail.
-In this paper, the case of a gradual change in curvature has been considered as an example where the correct answer can only be obtained when the vacuum is defined on the tangent space.
-In our local analysis, the entanglement of the Unruh effect appears to be an apparent one due to the extrapolation of the coordinate system, but this will require further multifaceted verification.
-The structure of the elliptic function for the complex time, manifested in the Unruh effect, is commonly found in curved spacetime.
-Further analysis is needed to determine what implication can be gained when such a structure is incorporated into a manifold.
+As the idea of defining the vacuum in the local tangent space could be unfamiliar in the analyses of the Schwinger effect and the Unruh effect, this part of the article was explained in particular detail.
+In this paper, the case of a gradual change in curvature has been considered as an example where the correct answer can only be obtained when the vacuum is defined in the {\it local} tangent space.
+In our local analysis, the entanglement of the Unruh effect appears to be an apparent one due to the extrapolation of the coordinate system.
+On the other hand, our result agrees with Hawking radiation, where the basic procedures of differential geometry can be used.

-In physics, it is well known that the connection of the electromagnetic $U(1)$ and the metric can be literally unified into the Kaluza-Klein theory.
-Although in our discussion of the Unruh effect it might have seemed that the Stokes phenomenon was not able to be derived from the metric, it is clear from the Kaluza-Klein theory that it can appear from the metric once they are actually embedded in the Kaluza-Klein theory.
-On the other hand, concerning the Unruh effect, the situation remains the same in Kaluza-Klein theory, as the Unruh effect is still hidden in analyses using covariant derivatives.
-The underlying cause of the Unruh effect is that the inertial system is attached in a twisted manner, which cannot be detected by the covariant derivatives (at least locally).